Holonomic equations and efficient random generation of binary trees: Conclusion

 \section{Conclusion}

-Generating Motzkin trees has many potential applications~\cite{donaghey77:_motzk,DBLP:journals/dm/BarcucciLPP00}.
-Moreover my algorithm has a simple code and is linear.
+Generating Motzkin trees and Schröder trees has many potential applications~\cite{donaghey77:_motzk,DBLP:journals/dm/BarcucciLPP00,DBLP:journals/ipl/AlonsoRS97}.
+My algorithm for generation of Motzkin trees has a simple code and is linear and my algorithm for Schröder trees is direct, which means it deals only with Schröder trees.
 Among the possible extensions of my method which could be explored, there is the generation of extended versions of Motzkin structures like Motzkin trees with colored leaves~\cite{gouyou-beauchamps10} or Motzkin paths with $k$~long straights~\cite{DBLP:journals/acta/BrlekPR06}. $k=1$ corresponds to Motzkin paths and $k=2$ to Schröder paths.
-I am currently working on a linear algorithm for random generation of Schröder paths or trees, since Dominique Foata and Doron Zeilberger~\cite{DBLP:journals/jct/FoataZ97} proposed a constructive proof of the holonomic equation for Schröder numbers, which inspired Dulucq and Penaud.

 On another hand, Bracucci et al.~\cite{DBLP:journals/dm/BarcucciLPP00} study a family of sets of permutations: $\mathcal{M}_1$, $\mathcal{M}_2$, ..., $\mathcal{M}_{\infty}$, in which $\mathcal{M}_1$ is for Motzkin permutations (that are Motzkin trees up to a bijection) and $\mathcal{M}_{\infty}$ is for Catalan permutations (that are binary trees up to a bijection) an interpolation of our method seems doable.

+Deriving linear algorithms for the generation of random objects applies to other structures.
+Indeed the production of a holonomic function can be mechanized by the software GFUN~\cite{DBLP:journals/toms/SalvyZ94}.
+However, for my purpose, this method has limitations, since the size of the equation can blow up as shown by Figure~3 of~\cite{DBLP:journals/lmcs/BendkowskiL19} for instance.